johnnyfivepi/PiNetBeacon/docs/faq.md

 ---

-## Do I need the dashboard?
+## 📊 Do I need the dashboard?

-No — PiNetBeacon works perfectly well without it.
+No, PiNetBeacon works perfectly well without it.
 The dashboard is an optional layer that turns your log data into clear visuals, which can help you spot patterns more easily.

 You might find the dashboard helpful if you want to see: